Yobari-Timeliners/golubets/packages/golub/example/README.md

 ## FlutterApi Example

-This example gives an overview of how to use Pigeon to call into the Flutter app from the host platform.
+This example gives an overview of how to use Golub to call into the Flutter app from the host platform.

 ### Dart input